AhmadArrabi/AhmadArrabi.github.io/_news/announcement_5.md

 related_posts: false
 ---

 I was invited to the [1st International Workshop on Video Surveillance Systems in Smart Cities](https://sites.google.com/view/v3sc/home?authuser=0)!
-I will be presenting my most recent paper in WACV in a quick 10-min presentation!
+I will be presenting my most recent paper in WACV!